cdondrup/naoqi_interfaces/README.md

 	...
 ```

 As you can see there are a few differences between the single event construction and the multi event construction.
 Since we don't know how many events you want to subscribe to at the same time, the only argument that is required is a list of events which can have three different possible entries.
 The most verbose way of creating one of these events is to use the `Event` class.
-This provides a constructor with name fields and makes it therefore explicit which string is what:
+This provides a constructor with named fields and makes it therefore explicit which string is what:

 ```python
 Event(